StefanFB/CodeGorilla/Battleship/objectives.md

 If the player managed to hit a ship, the game should display a message `You hit a ship!`; otherwise, the message is `You missed!`

 ---

+## Stage 3
+### Objectives

+In this stage, you need to implement the "fog of war" feature in your game.
+First, place all the ships on the game field, and then hide them with the symbol `~`.
+Take a shot like in the previous stage, and after your attempt, the program should print a message along with two versions of the field: one covered with the fog of war and the other one uncovered.

+---